- wanted item

 the operator would connect the Steckern (plugs) in the

-order given in the code book, e.g.:
+order given on the key sheet, e.g.:

 AZ BN GI KL PC ED QT HV MF JR